Frederick Wilhelm Kaltenbach

 Frederick Wilhelm Kaltenbach (March 29, 1895 – c.
-October 1945) was an American of German ancestry who broadcast Nazi propaganda from Germany during World War II.
+October 1945) was an American who broadcast Nazi propaganda from Germany during World War II.

 Early life

 Kaltenbach was born in Dubuque, Iowa, and was raised in Waterloo, Iowa.
 His father was John Kaltenbach, who had emigrated to the United States from Germany in 1891 and was naturalized in 1896.

 After graduating from East High School, Waterloo, Kaltenbach and his brother Gustav went on a cycling tour of Germany and were there when World War I broke out in August 1914.
 They were detained on suspicion of espionage until December 1914, when they were released.
 Despite that experience, Kaltenbach became an admirer of Germany and its people.

 On his return Kaltenbach enrolled in Grinnell College in Grinnell, Iowa, and studied there for three years.
 In June 1918, he was commissioned as a second lieutenant in the Coastal Artillery.
 Kaltenbach was honorably discharged from the US Army in April 1919.

 He resumed his education at Iowa State Teachers College, earning a bachelor's degree in 1920.
 Kaltenbach worked for the next seven years as an appraiser before becoming a teacher.
 His first teaching post was in Manchester, Iowa.
 In 1931 he was offered a position at Dubuque's Senior High School teaching business law, economics, and debate.
 In the early 1930s he earned a master's degree in history from the University of Chicago.